Maryland Society of Mayflower Descendants Scholarship Program

 Through this scholarship program, students will feel a stronger connection to their ancestral ties to the passengers of the Mayflower and the legacy that connects the generations.

-Up to $1500 with more than one scholarship awarded, depending on availability of funding.
+At least $750, with more than one scholarship awarded, depending on availability of funding.
 The award monies must be used for tuition, fees, and/or textbooks.
 The Society’s Scholarship award decisions are final.

 Eligibility and Requirements